bduggan/raku-terminal-multiprogress/README.md

     ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
     slow and steady

-And how long will it take for all this exciting modules to be installed? [eg/installer.raku](eg/installer.raku)
+And how long will it take for all these exciting modules to be installed? [eg/installer.raku](eg/installer.raku)

     installing 67 packages
     ⠧ 00:00:08 left-pad               =====[28%]